Table of Contents

 Now, there’s just one thing we didn’t really like about this serger sewing machine.
 You need to oil it before you can start using it.

-However, this isn’t really a problem, but the fact that you’re told about this on page 57, which obviously isn’t where such an important piece of information should be.
+However, this isn’t really a problem, but the fact that you’re told about this on page 57, obviously isn’t where such an important piece of information should be.

 But it shouldn’t be a problem if you’re reading this, as you can also find how to oil a sewing machine here, and the steps would be more or less the same for this machine as well.